-We serve our broad and diverse customer base through a multi-channel sales strategy utilizing our direct sales force, a global network of independent sales representatives and distributors.
+We serve our broad and diverse customer base through a multi-channel sales strategy utilizing our direct sales force, application engineers, a global network of independent sales representatives and distributors.
 Our direct sales force and application engineers are focused on securing design wins by supporting industry-leading original equipment manufacturer (OEM) customers.
-Our external sales representatives, distributors and our e-commerce channel are focused on increasing our design wins with smaller or emerging customers early in their new product development efforts.
+Our external sales representatives and distributors are focused on increasing our design wins with smaller or emerging customers early in their new product development efforts.